-Generally, in determining whether an activity is an allowable use of funds, a State or LEA must determine:
+Generally, in determining whether an activity is an allowable use of funds, an SEA or Governor must determine:

-- Is the use of funds intended to prevent, prepare for, or respond to the COVID-19 pandemic, including its impact on the social, emotional, mental health, and academic needs of students?1 - Does the use of funds fall under one of the authorized uses of ESSER or GEER funds? - Is the use of funds permissible under the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance, 2 CFR Part 200)?
-In particular, is it necessary and reasonable for the performance of the ESSER or GEER award?
+- Is the use of funds intended to prevent, prepare for, or respond to the COVID-19 pandemic, including its impact on the social, emotional, mental health, and academic needs of students? - Does the use of funds fall under one of the authorized uses of ESF-SEA, ESF-Governor, or ARP-OA SEA funds? - Is the use of funds permissible under the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance, 2 CFR Part 200)?
+In particular, is it necessary and reasonable for the performance of the ESF-SEA, ESF-Governor, or ARP OA-SEA award?

-These Federal emergency resources are available for a wide range of activities to address diverse needs arising from or exacerbated by the COVID-19 pandemic, or to emerge stronger post-pandemic, including responding to students' social, emotional, mental health, and academic needs and continuing to provide educational services as States, LEAs, and schools respond to and recover from the pandemic.
+These Federal emergency resources are available for a wide range of activities to address diverse needs arising from or exacerbated by the COVID-19 pandemic, or to emerge stronger post-pandemic, including responding to students' social, emotional, mental health, and academic needs and continuing to provide educational services as SEAs, LEAs, and schools respond to and recover from the pandemic.
 Some uses of these funds may be directly focused on health and safety-such as improving ventilation and implementing prevention strategies that are, to the extent practicable, consistent with the Centers for Disease Control and Prevention (CDC) guidance.
 Other allowable uses may be focused on meeting the social, emotional, mental health, and academic needs of students.
-That could be through preventing teacher layoffs; providing accelerated learning opportunities; implementing rigorous curricula; funding additional counselors, school nurses, and school psychologists; increasing the number of full-service community schools; conducting any activities allowed under a number of Federal education programs (see FAQ A-3); and implementing many other allowable uses as illustrated in this document.
+That could be through preventing teacher layoffs; providing accelerated learning opportunities; implementing rigorous curricula; funding additional school counselors, school nurses, and school psychologists; increasing the number of full-service community schools; conducting any activities allowed under a number of Federal education programs (see FAQ A-3); and implementing many other allowable uses as illustrated in this document.